FAMILY STORIES MONTH

 - Prepare a list of questions, or memory prompts to share with family members during family gatherings.

-- Before family members arrive, email a list the list of questions for them to review.
+- Before family members arrive, email a list of questions for them to review.
 It will give them a chance to come up with memories to share.

 - Ask family to write their memories in story form to share.
 Offer to compile them in a book form for family members as the family memoir.